-During the audit committee meeting to approve the results announcement and the financial statements of the Group for the year ended 31 December 2018, the AC discussed with the external auditors on the identified key audit matters4 and how those key audit matters have been addressed by the external auditors.
+AUDIT COMMITTEE ("AC") (cont'd) In the review of the financial statements for the year ended 31 December 2019, the AC has discussed with both the Management and the external auditors the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements.
+Based on the review and discussions, the AC is of the view that the financial statements are fairly presented in conformity with the relevant Singapore SFRS(I)s in all material aspects.
+During the audit committee meeting to approve the results announcement and the financial statements of the Group for the year ended 31 December 2019, the AC discussed with the external auditors on the identified key audit matters 4 and how those key audit matters have been addressed by the external auditors.
 Having considered the approach taken by the external auditors and their findings, the AC is satisfied with the basis and estimates adopted by the Group.

-Code of Corporate Governance Principle 12 AUDIT COMMITTEE ("AC") (cont'd) Principle 12: Establishment of AC with Written Terms of Reference (cont'd) Code of Corporate Governance Principle 12.7 To strengthen corporate governance and ethical business practices across the Group, the Group had put in place a whistle-blowing policy and procedures duly endorsed by the AC, where employees of the Group may, in confidence, raise concerns about possible corporate improprieties in matters of financial reporting or other matters such as suspected fraud, corruption, dishonest practices etc. All reports, including anonymous reports, that are lacking in details and verbal reports, will all be investigated into.
-All complaints will be treated as confidential and will be brought to the attention of the Chairman of the AC.
-Assessment, investigation and evaluation of complaints are conducted by or at the direction of the AC, if it deems appropriate, independent advisors engaged at the Group's expense.
-Following investigation and evaluation of a complaint, the AC will then decide on recommended disciplinary or remedial action, if any.
-Appropriate actions that are determined by the AC shall then be brought to the Board or to the appropriate members of Senior Executive for authorisation or implementation respectively.
-Code of Corporate Governance Principle 12.9 None of the members nor the Chairman of the Audit Committee are former partners or directors of the Group's auditing firm.
-SGX 1207.6 The Company confirms compliance with Rule 712 and Rule 715 of the Listing Manual in engaging Moore Stephens LLP ("MSLLP"), as the external auditors of the Company which is registered with the Accounting and Corporate Regulatory Authority.
-MSLLP are the external auditors of the Company and of its Singapore subsidiaries and significant associated companies.
-Code of Corporate Governance Principle 12.6 The Audit Committee has reviewed the amount of non-audit services rendered to the Group by the external auditors.
-During the year, the fees paid to the external auditors of the Company for non-audit services amounted to S\$100,000 or 29% of the total annual audit fee.
-Being satisfied that the nature and extent of such services will not prejudice the independence and objectivity of
+Code of Corporate Governance Principle 10.1 To strengthen corporate governance and ethical business practices across the Group, the Group has put in place whistle-blowing policies and procedures that have been endorsed by the AC, where employees of the Group may, in confidence, raise concerns about possible corporate improprieties in matters of financial reporting or other matters such as suspected fraud, corruption, dishonest practices etc. All reports including anonymous reports will be investigated.
+All complaints will be treated as confidential and highlighted to the Chairman of the AC.
+Assessment, investigation and evaluation of complaints are conducted by or at the direction of the AC.
+If deemed appropriate, independent advisors will be engaged at the Group's expense.
+Following investigation and evaluation of a complaint, the AC will decide on the appropriate follow-up actions, if any.
+Any follow-up actions will have to be authorised by the Board.
+SGX 1207.6 The Group has complied with Rule 712 and Rule 715 of the Listing Manual in engaging Moore Stephens LLP ("MSLLP") as the external auditors of the Company and of its Singapore subsidiaries and significant associated companies.
+Code of Corporate Governance Principle 10.1 The AC has reviewed the amount of non-audit services rendered to the Group by the external auditors.
+During the year, the fees paid to the external auditors of the Company for non-audit services amounted to \$\$100,000 or 29% of the total annual audit fee.
+The AC is satisfied that the nature and extent of such services does not prejudice the independence and objectivity of the external auditors.
+Code of Corporate Governance Principle 10.1 The Group's IA function, which has been outsourced to ABC LLP, reports primarily to the Chairman of the AC.
+ABC LLP is a corporate member of Institute of Internal Auditors (IIA), Singapore, and adopts the International Standards for the Professional Practice of Internal Auditing issued by IIA.
+The appointment, assessment, and compensation of the internal auditor is approved by the AC.
+The internal audit function is staffed with suitably qualified experienced professionals with diverse operational and financial experience, who are at the level of manager and above.
+During the year, the AC assessed the adequacy and effectiveness of the IA, by examining the scope of the IA work and its independence of the areas reviewed and the internal auditor's report.
+The AC is satisfied that the IA function is adequately resourced to perform its functions.